 - Yankees games

 The New York office's annual minimum productivity requirement is 2,000 hours.
-Credit is given for up to 100 pro bono hours (with an opportunity for additional credit approved in advance for exceptional involvement in large matters).
+U.S. Associates who achieve at least 1,850 billable hours during a compensation year receive unlimited billable-hour credit for pro bono hours, which counts for bonus consideration U.S. Associates who achieve at least 1,800 billable hours during a compensation year receive billable-hour credit for up to 100 pro bono hours, which counts for bonus consideration.
+There is also an opportunity for additional credit approved in advance for exceptional involvement in large matters.

 Discretionary bonuses have been made available based on contribution to the firm, quality of work, pro bono involvement, and other factors.